 How to lift heavy weights

-Heavy lifting takes preparation, it isn’t something you can start to do overnight.
+Heavy lifting takes preparation - it isn’t something you can start overnight.
 Bodybuilders and powerlifters spend months, sometimes even years, learning how to lift heavy and preparing their bodies.
-It is a challenging way to train and it takes commitment.
+It’s a challenging way to train and it demands consistency and commitment.

-For anyone who has been lifting weights for some time and wants to change their training style to powerbuilding, there are some important steps to follow.
-The points I have outlined below can help you to get started.
+For anyone who has been lifting weights for some time and wants to change their training style to powerbuilding, here are some important steps to follow.

 Follow a training program